-While enrolled in PHS 703 Designing Research Studies for Minorities and Social Populations, Track I students will devote considerable time to demonstrating and synthesizing foundational competencies through an integrative learning experience to the student's pre research prospectus proposal.
+While enrolled in PHS 703 Designing Research Studies for Minorities and Social Populations, Track I students devote considerable time to demonstrating and synthesizing foundational competencies through an integrative learning experience to the student's pre research prospectus proposal.
 In addition, students will collaborate with PHS 703's faculty of record and their academic advisor specific elements of the research prospectus.

-While enrolled in PHS 704 Survey and Qualitative Research Methods, Track I students will devote considerable time to the completion of an integrative learning experience and application of foundational competencies that results in a research prospectus.
+While enrolled in PHS 704 Survey and Qualitative Research Methods, Track I students devote considerable time to the completion of an integrative learning experience and application of foundational competencies that results in a research prospectus.
 Students are required, in addition to other coursework, to complete in collaboration with the faculty of record for PHS 704 and the student's academic advisor / mentor and/or dissertation chair, all elements of the research prospectus started in PHS 703.

 All successfully completed research prospectus are reviewed and presented to a Review / Evaluation Committee.
 Two weeks before the end of the semester for PHS 704, an interdisciplinary committee, using an approved grading rubric, evaluates the student's written and presented research prospectus.
 The student must score 80% or greater on the product in order to be successful.
-However, the student also must earn an overall grade of B or greater from the course in order All successfully completed research prospectus are reviewed and presented to a Review / Evaluation Committee (see guidelines).
-Two weeks before the end of the semester for PHS 704, an interdisciplinary committee, using an approved grading rubric, evaluates the student's written and presented research prospectus.
-The student must score 80% or greater on the product in order to be successful.
 However, the student also must earn an overall grade of B or greater from the course in order to be pre-awarded a PASS for the GACE after completion of all core and concentration coursework.